 Hormone therapy is a dynamic process, not a one-time fix.
 Committing to regular check-ins with your healthcare team is crucial for long-term success and safety.
 These appointments are your opportunity to discuss how you’re feeling, review follow-up lab results, and make any necessary adjustments to your treatment.
 Consistent monitoring allows your provider to fine-tune your dosage, assess how your body is responding, and ensure your risk factors remain low.
 Think of it as an ongoing partnership dedicated to optimizing your health.
 This open dialogue ensures your plan stays aligned with your goals and continues to support your well-being every step of the way.

-Your Action Plan to Quit Smoking on HRT
+A Practical Plan to Quit Smoking While on HRT

 Deciding to quit smoking is one of the most powerful steps you can take to protect your health and maximize the benefits of your hormone replacement therapy.
 But this isn’t just about willpower; it’s about having a smart, strategic plan.
 Combining HRT with smoking creates a complex health picture, and a well-structured approach to quitting is essential for your safety and success.
 Think of this as a critical project—one where preparation and the right resources make all the difference.